muhammadrivaldy/all-about-tech/design_patterns.md

 ## Why we need to know?

 Design patterns will help you and your team to develop good code and you can know the code from your teammates easily.
-This approach will help you to create a code that is maintainable, reusable, & readable.
+This approach will help you to create a code that is maintainable, reusable, readable, & extendable.
 Learning these patterns helps unexperienced developers to learn software design in easy way and faster way.

 ## Various of Design Patterns